-That thing is, "why do you even need a WooCommerce music store?"
+That thing is, "Why do you even need a WooCommerce music store?"

 A WooCommerce audio store is powered by an e-commerce plugin.
-As well as embedded audio previews, it has purchasable download files.
+As well as embedded WooCommerce audio previews, it has purchasable download files.

 What will my WooCommerce music store look like?

 You can use WooCommerce on its own to sell audio files.
 However, it displays them in a really unhelpful way.
-You can sell audio files online more effectively by showcasing your catalog of audio tracks in list or table.
-That's why you need the WooCommerce Product Table audio plugin too.
+You can sell audio files online more effectively by showcasing your catalog of audio tracks in a list or table.
+That's why you need the WooCommerce Product Table audio plugin store too.

 Your finished WooCommerce music store might look something like this:

 - With this type of WooCommerce music store, the reader/buyer can listen to a number of audio files one after the other without having to navigate to separate product pages - each for one audio file.
-This might be the full audio file, so that people can listen without being able to download it (as they have to buy the product to actually download it!).
+This might be the full audio file so that people can listen without being able to download it (as they have to buy the product to actually download it!).
 Or it might be a short sample or snippet to convince them to buy the full version.

 Keep reading to see examples of WooCommerce music stores in action, and then learn how to set it up on your own site!